CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Brackets/Bracket_Item.md

 Usually you will never need this, unless dealing with several custom bracket handlers.
 `modid` is the modid of the mod that the Item belongs to.
 `itemname` is the name of the item, use /ct hand to get the correct name.
 `meta` is the meta value of the item (e.g. Damage value, types, etc.).
-This is an integer.
+This is an Integer.
 You can also use a wildcard `*` to address all meta values.
 Also optional: If left out it will be 0.